 It will adhere to the Constitution and the Code of Laws of the Student Government Association.

 Section 6.
-Any decision of the Student Court may be appealed directly to the Vice President of Student Affairs.
+Any decision of the Student Court may be appealed directly to the SGA Advisor and Judicial Advisor.

 Section 7.
-An advisor to the Student Court shall be selected in the manner indicated by the Director of Student Engagement.
+An advisor to the Student Court shall be selected in the manner indicated by the SGA Advisor.

 Section 8.
 Impeachment of a Justice may take place as defined as: